nebius/nebius-k8s-applications/Create-Application-Guide.md

 `manifest.yaml` is a YAML file that must contain the following keys:

 - `slug`: A unique product identifier.
 This value will be part of the application's URL, but will not be directly visible to users.
-- `publisherName`: The value of this field must be `Nebius`.
+- `publisherName`: The name of your company.
-- `ownerName`: The name of your company.
+- `ownerName`: The name of the product owner’s company.
 - `categories`: A list of categories that best describe your application.
 For supported categories, see [Application categories](#application-categories) section.
 - `tariff_type`: The value of this field must be `free`.
 Currently, Nebius AI only supports free applications.
 As soon as paid applications are supported, this tutorial will be updated accordingly.
 - `images`: List of references to locations in `chart/values.yaml` where Docker images are defined.
 For details, see [List of images](#list-of-images).